From AHA to hyaluronic acid, here’s the A to Z of skincare so you can make informed decisions for your next purchase.

 Peptides: They are chains of amino acids (see above) that form the building blocks of protein.
 Anti-aging products often contain peptides to promote collagen production and repair the skin.

 Retinoids: These are derivatives of Vitamin A, which can enhance collagen production and skin regeneration.
-They are used in anti-aging products in controlled concentrations and should be used in tandem with sunscreen for protection.
+They are used in anti-aging products in controlled concentrations and should be used in tandem with sunscreen for protection, as the skin will become more sensitive to the sun when using retinoids and its equivalents.

 Retinol: A retinol is basically a weaker, over-the-counter form of retinoid, but they both share the same benefits to varying extents.